openkfw/smartenergy.goecharger/README.md

 13. Go to Settings -> System -> click `RESTART` and wait few seconds.
 14. Go to Settings -> Devices & Services.
 Click the `ADD INTEGRATION` button.
 15. Search for `go-e` -> click -> fill in details -> click `SUBMIT`.
-16. Go to the dashboard screen, you should see bunch of sensor for the Go-eCharger integration.
+16. Go to the dashboard screen, you should see bunch of sensors for the Go-eCharger integration.

 ## Development